microsoft/pai/kubernetes-deployment/README.md

 ## Prepare your cluster configuration

-Please specify the cluster configuration in a yaml file.
-The [cluster-config-example.yaml](./cluster-config-example.yaml) is an example, where some detailed explanation is included.
+Configure the [cluster configuration](../cluster-configuration/).
+And the configuration file in this path illustrate such an example, where some detailed explanation is included.
+When deploying services to your cluster, please replace the specified fields with your own configuration.

+Note: Don't change the file name!!!!!!!!!!!!

 ## Kubernetes high-availability